 To join or renew your MVFN membership, either follow the link below to print out a copy of the membership form.

-or go to our NEW on-line registration and PayPal page here Membership Form and PayPal payment page .
+or register/renew and pay on-line: Click here for on-line Membership Form and PayPal payment page .

 Printed membership forms may be mailed with your dues to MVFN or bring to the next MVFN event.
 If you have questions about your Membership status or other questions, please contact Membership Chair Sylvia Miller or Membership Committee member Elizabeth Veninga at

 Membership rates: $35 family; $25 individual; $20 seniors (65+); students $10.